agrawalankush/unvired-welcome-app/README.md

 ng build --prod

-If the setup was done correctly you should see your app running at [http://localhost:3000]
+If the setup was done correctly you should see your angular app running at [http://localhost:4200] and API's at [http://localhost:3000]
 ```